Transfer of Stasi records agency closes a chapter of East German history | DW | 19.03.2021

 The Stasi Records Agency is a legacy of the peaceful revolution in the GDR.
 Now its name is disappearing, but its spirit is to live on elsewhere.

-This number is impressive enough, if not downright colossal: since 1991, Germans made some 7,353,885 requests for access to the files of the Ministry for State Security (MfS) in former East Germany.
+This number is impressive enough, if not downright colossal: Since 1991, Germany's Stasi records agency received some 7,353,885 requests for access to the files of the Ministry for State Security (MfS) in former East Germany.

 Almost half of these (46%) came from people who wanted to find out what the German Democratic Republic's (GDR) secret police, popularly known asthe "Stasi," knew about them personally: Their private lives, their political views, possible escape plans.
 All this and much more is contained in the informants' reports, which totaled 111 kilometers (68 miles) of files over the course of 40 years in the GDR.